UPTAC-KomSai-v2/General-Laboratory-Item-Database-System/README.md

    - CREATE DATABASE genlab_db;
    - GRANT ALL PRIVILEGES ON genlab_db.* TO _username_@_hostname_;
    - FLUSH PRIVILEGES;
-   > **Note**: For this implementation the following users are added since the triggers were created online and the definers are the following users:
+   > **Note**: For this implementation,  any of the following users should be added since the triggers were created online and the definers are the following users:
       - USE genlab_db;
       - CREATE USER 'rolf'@'%';
       - CREATE USER 'jade'@'%';